 On December 10, 2018, a purported stockholder of Keryx, Michael J. Donnelly, filed a complaint against Keryx pursuant to Section 220 of the Delaware General Corporation Law in the Delaware Court of Chancery, captioned Donnelly v.
 Keryx Biopharmaceuticals, Inc., or the Donnelly Action.
 The Donnelly Action seeks inspection of various Keryx books and records, purportedly to investigate "possible wrongdoing," in connection with Keryx's negotiation and approval of the Merger, as well as the independence of former members of Keryx's Board of Directors, some of whom are current members of our Board of Directors.
 In addition to the production of books and records, the Donnelly Action seeks costs and expenses incurred in the action, including reasonable attorneys' fees.
 On January 31, 2019, Keryx answered the complaint in the Donnelly Action.
 The Delaware Court of Chancery entered a scheduling order to govern the Donnelly Action on March 28, 2019.
-Pursuant to the scheduling order, the trial for the Donnelly Action is currently scheduled for July 10, 2019.
+The trial for the Donnelly Action took place on July 10, 2019, and a decision has not yet been issued.